Merchant navy: Canadian Merchant Navy

-Czechoslovakia and Czech Republic
+Czechoslovakia and the Czech Republic

-Greek Merchant Marine
+Greek Merchant Navy

 The Greek maritime fleet is today engaged in commerce and transportation of goods and services universally.
 It consists of the merchant vessels owned by Greek civilians, flying either the Greek flag or a flag of convenience.

 Greece is a maritime nation by tradition, as shipping is arguably the oldest form of occupation of the Greeks and a key element of Greek economic activity since ancient times.
 In 2015, the Greek Merchant Marine controlled the world's largest merchant fleet in terms of tonnage with a total DWT of 334,649,089 tons and a fleet of 5,226 Greek owned vessels, according to Lloyd's List.
 Greece is also ranked highly regarding all types of ships, including first for tankers and bulk carriers.

 Indian Merchant Navy

 The birth of the modern Indian Merchant Navy occurred before independence from the United Kingdom, when in 1919 SS Loyalty sailed from India to Britain.

 Today, India ranks 15th in the world in terms of total DWT.
 India currently supplies around 12.8% of officers and around 14.5% of ratings to the world seafaring community.
 This is one of the highest of any country.

-India has many merchant shipping companies known.
-Some of them are Shipping Corporation of India, Essar, etc.
+India has many merchant shipping companies.
+Some of the prominent shipping companies in India are Great Eastern Shipping, Tolani Shipping, SCI now a private company, and Seven Islands Shipping which is an ownership company.

 New Zealand Merchant Navy

 In December 1939, 3,000 seafarers were employed and 186 merchant vessels were on the New Zealand Registry (many larger New Zealand vessels were however registered in London for insurance purposes).
 Some foreign vessels were impressed, including the four-masted barque, Pamir.

 New Zealand, like several other Commonwealth nations, created a merchant navy.
 However, the "wartime Merchant Navy was neither a military force nor a single coherent body", instead it was "a diverse collection of private companies and ships".

 Although some ships were involved in the Atlantic and North Pacific trade, mostly this involved domestic and South Pacific cargos.
 New Zealand-owned ships were involved in trade with the United Kingdom (84% of all New Zealand exports in 1939) and the majority of New Zealand seamen had served with the British Merchant Navy.

-Over the course of the war, 64 ships were sunk by enemy action on the New Zealand–UK route, and 140 merchant seafarers lost their lives (a similar number were also taken prisoner).
+Over the course of the war, 64 ships were sunk by enemy action on the New Zealand–UK route, and 140 merchant seafarers died (a similar number were also taken prisoner).